golddragon007/cloud9/README.md

 ## Advanced scripts:

-Scripts to manage Cloud9 environement and to drupal website using toolkit are provided.
+Scripts to manage Cloud9 environement services and drupal website (using toolkit) are provided.

 ### Configure environment: